 That’s unfortunate, but not surprising.
-In a study of 4,500 employees spanning 500 companies, employee engagement firm TinyPulse found that 79% of employees feel that they don’t receive enough appreciation at work.
+In a study of 4,500 employees spanning 500 companies, one study found that 79% of employees feel they don’t receive enough appreciation at work.

 Under-appreciated employees tend to be disengaged, in other words they’re less happy, motivated and satisfied in their jobs than their engaged counterparts.
 Disengaged employees are also much more likely to leave their jobs for greener, more appreciative pastures.
 According to Gallup’s employee engagement survey, companies in the bottom quartile of engagement scores experience 40% more turnover than their industry peers.